stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection Q109 plays several roles:
+Within the BlackHole S problem collection Q109 plays several roles:

-1. It is a flagship example of a socio_technical_field problem governed by incentive_tension and risk_tail_tension on flows over a network.
+1. It is a flagship example of a socio_technical_field problem governed by incentive_tension together with explicit attention to risk_tail_tension on flows over a network.
-2. It provides a template for encoding large scale human mobility as flows on a graph with multi-driver inputs and multi-scale feedbacks.
+2. It provides a template for encoding large scale human mobility as flows on a graph with multi driver inputs and multi scale feedbacks.
 3. It links economic, environmental, and institutional problems by acting as a conduit for their combined effects on human populations.
-4. It supplies reusable components such as MigrationFlow_Field and MigrationFeedback_Kernel that appear in multiple other S-problems.
+4. It supplies reusable components such as `MigrationFlow_Field` and `MigrationFeedback_Kernel` that appear in multiple other S problems.

 ### References